Oslandia/py3dtiles/README.rst

 If you get an error UnicodeDecodeError during pythran install, it's probably a locale issue.
 Make sure you use a valid locale before install pythran (eg: export LANG=en_US.utf8).

-If you wan to run unit tests:
+If you want to run unit tests:

 .. code-block:: shell